The site where Tanya Denise Jackson was found

 This discovery led to a large-scale search of the bushes along Ocean Parkway.

 On April 4th, 2011, the body of an infant female was discovered near Overlook Beach.
-The toddler, who also remains unidentified, is commonly referred to as "Baby Doe".
+The toddler, who was recently identified as 2-year-old Tatiana Marie Dykes, was commonly referred to as "Baby Doe".

-Seven days after Baby Doe was found, Peaches' arms and legs were discovered inside a plastic bag near Jones Beach State Park.
+Seven days after Tatiana was found, Jackson's arms and legs were discovered inside a plastic bag near Jones Beach State Park.

 The two sites are situated along the same stretch of highway, just eight miles apart.

 DNA testing linked the arms and legs to the torso that had been dumped at Hempstead Lake State Park in 1997.
-It also proved that Peaches was the mother of Baby Doe.
+It also proved that Jackson was Tatiana's mother.

-LISK went to great lengths to hide Peaches' identity
+The killer went to great lengths to hide Jackson's identity

-The Long Island serial killer went to great lengths to hinder Peaches' identification.
+The killer went to great lengths to hinder Jackson's identification.

 Not only did he dismember her body and dump it at two different sites that were 14 miles apart, he also went out of his way to separate the young mother from her child's remains.

 Furthermore, the victim's skull is still missing.
-This suggests that LISK used a fourth location following the murder.
+This suggests that the killer used a fourth location following the murder.

 Sex worker

-The police believe that Peaches may have been a sex worker who brought her toddler with her while she was meeting clients.
+The police have expressed their belief that "Peaches" may have been a sex worker who brought her toddler with her while she was meeting clients.

 During one interview, former Suffolk County Police Commissioner Richard Dormer said that investigators spoke to many escorts, all of whom agreed that the practice was very common.

-On October 7th, 2022, the FBI made a public appeal in which they included a photograph of Peaches Doe's tattoo and asked relatives of a man named Elijah "Lige" Howard to come forward.
+On October 7th, 2022, the FBI made a public appeal in which they included a photograph of Peaches' tattoo and asked relatives of a man named Elijah "Lige" Howard to come forward.

 The address and the GPS coordinates for this location are as follows: